conda-forge/conda-forge.github.io/src/orga/subteams.rst

 Responsibility
 --------------
-The core responsibilities of this team are to
+The core responsibilities of this team are as follows:

-- maintain secure access to the credentials to all bot accounts
+- Maintain secure access to the credentials to all bot accounts.
-- maintain secure access to all keys, API or otherwise, used by ``conda-forge``
+- Maintain secure access to all keys, API or otherwise, used by ``conda-forge``.
-- maintain secure access to all service provider accounts owned by ``conda-forge``
+- Maintain secure access to all service provider accounts owned by ``conda-forge``.
-- maintain the infrastructure for CFEP-13
+- Maintain the infrastructure for ``CFEP-13``.
-- maintain automated ways to recover and reprovision ``conda-forge`` systems
+- Maintain automated ways to recover and reprovision ``conda-forge`` systems.
-- perform ongoing security maintenance tasks
+- Perform ongoing security maintenance tasks.
-- provision new members of `core` with access to all ``conda-forge`` systems, credentials and keys
+- Provision new members of `core` with access to all ``conda-forge`` systems, credentials and keys.

-This team will operate via the following rules
+This team will operate via the following rules:

-- only members of `core` can be on this sub-team
+- Only members of ``core`` can be on this sub-team.
-- this sub-team will report its activity to core at all ``core`` meetings
+- This sub-team will report its activity to core at all ``core`` meetings.
-- this sub-team will consult with core at ``core`` meetings regarding all planned activity
+- This sub-team will consult with core at ``core`` meetings regarding all planned activity.
-- this sub-team will not limit the access by ``core`` members to any ``conda-forge`` resources including but not limited to its systems, credentials, keys, or service accounts
+- This sub-team will not limit the access by ``core`` members to any ``conda-forge`` resources including but not limited to its systems, credentials, keys, or service accounts.

 Members
 -------